coder-yunyi/Goorm-Keepalive/README.md

 ## 1.First,you need to register and get a free docker container from [Goorm IDE](https://ide.goorm.io/).
 ## 2.Then,you should start that container and enter this command in bash:
 `wget https://raw.githubusercontent.com/coder-yunyi/goorm-stream/main/keepalive.sh && chmod 777 ./keepalive.sh && sudo ./keepalive.sh`
-(Remember enter somethings it need)
+(Remember enter something it need)
 ## 3.Enjoy it!!!